lass7965/DM571Software_Engineering/README.md

 pip install mysql-connector-python
 ```
 ## Guide
-When running the code, simply just run the "main.py" file.
+To run the code simply just run the "main.py" file.

 There is mainly 2 phases in the code:
 ### Part 1 - Login phase